China stocks up after circuit breaker axed, yuan fixed higher

 The onshore yuan CNY=CFXS was at 6.5894 at around 0730 GMT, while the offshore yuan CNH=D3 was about 1.4 percent weaker at 6.6860, narrowing a spread that reached around 2 percent a day earlier.

-Since the PBOC devalued the yuan by about 2 percent last August, the onshore-offshore spread had been growing, encouraging an outflow of capital that Beijing has been struggling to stem through measures including halting some forex business by a number of foreign banks, and ordering banks in some trading hubs to limit clients’ dollar purchases, sources have told Reuters.
+Since the PBOC devalued the yuan by about 2 percent last August, the onshore-offshore spread had been growing, encouraging an outflow of capital that Beijing has been struggling to stem through measures including halting some forex business by a number of foreign banks [nL3N14R3SI], and ordering banks in some trading hubs to limit clients’ dollar purchases[nB9N0Z204Q], sources have told Reuters.

 “While the market was left with uncertainty on how far the yuan will fall, the Chinese central bank’s action (the stronger fix on Friday) was taken as a signal that it does not intend to keep allowing the yuan to fall,” said Yoshinori Shigemi, a market strategist at JPMorgan Asset Management.